Kunz von Kaufungen: The Prinzenraub

 After the war, Kunz von Kaufungen expected to be repaid by Frederick II for his massive losses.
 Frederick II was also in financial difficulties, so did not repay the damages or the ransom Kunz had paid to the Bohemians, arguing that Kunz was just a hired soldier, thus he was not bound to make good his losses.
 Frederick eventually agreed to bring in arbitrators to settle the case, but Kunz, seeing that he would be disappointed in his efforts to find justice in this way, withdrew from the procedure before hearing the verdict.
 Kunz continued to complain and insult Frederick until Frederick banished him from his land.

 Kunz went to Bohemia and lived in the castle of Isenburg until, on 7 July 1455, Kunz kidnapped Frederick's two sons, Ernest and Albert, from the castle of Altenburg in what was called the Prinzenraub (English: "The stealing of the princes").
 Since Kunz never got to a position where he could demand ransom payments, it was presented that he planned and executed this desperate measure as revenge against Frederick II.
-Prince Albert was rescued on the same night as the kidnapping, when Kunz was overwhelmed and captured by a collier.
+Prince Albert was rescued on the same night as the kidnapping, when Kunz was overwhelmed and captured by a charcoal burner.
 Prince Ernst was released four days later when Kunz's accomplices released him in exchange for pardons.
 On 14 July 1455 Kunz von Kaufungen was beheaded by order of Frederick at the marketplace of Freiberg.